 - Line two rimmed baking sheets with parchment paper (cut them to fit) or just grease your pans.

-- In a medium or large mixing bowl, crack your egg and beat it with a fork.
+In a medium or large mixing bowl, crack the egg and beat it with a fork.

 - Add all other ingredients to the bowl and stir with a wooden spoon to combine.
 If the dough is very sticky, wet, and not coming together, add a couple tablespoons of flour at a time until the dough comes together.

 - Sprinkle some flour on a clean counter or work surface and place your dough onto the surface.
 Knead the dough by hand for five minutes.
 It should be smooth and a little tacky, but not sticky.
 Choose either the Roll & Cut Method or the Dough Balls Method for shaping the buns.

 On a floured surface, use a rolling pin to roll out the dough until it is 1/2-inch thick.

 - Cut out circles of dough using a glass or biscuit cutter, or for larger buns as pictured, use a plastic quart container with a 4 1/2-inch-wide opening as a cutter.
 Place the circles of dough on your prepared pans, spacing them apart so the dough circles don't touch.